zakcali/pdf-ocr-med-multi/README.md

 This system runs in two parts: the **vLLM Inference Server** and the **Python Client Script**.

 ### Step 1: Prevent GPU Power spikes
-*   Set a hard limit on total energy.
+*   Set a hard limit on total energy and VRAM frequency to prevent System RAM OOM or Power Supply overload.
 *   The cards will never draw more than **250 Watts**.
-*   Stop the cards from frantically jumping its frequency up and down, lock tem at **1500MHz*.
+*   Stop the cards from frantically jumping their frequency up and down, lock tem at **1500MHz*.

 ```bash
 # Apply to ALL GPUs in one line